 Share This Article:

-An Update from our CEO on COVID-19 Precautions – Carl McManus
+An Update from our CEO, Carl McManus, on COVID-19 Precautions and Holiday Safety

-- Regularly clean and disinfect objects and surfaces, such as cell phones, telephones, TV remotes, doorknobs, faucet handles, steering wheels, counters and tabletops.
+- Regularly cleaning and disinfecting objects and surfaces, such as cell phones, telephones, TV remotes, doorknobs, faucet handles, steering wheels, counters and tabletops.

 - Eat well, drink lots of water and get rest to keep your immune system healthy.